wpmetabox/docsv2/docs/extensions/mb-blocks.md

 ![block preview](https://i.imgur.com/bwMPY4t.png)

-The block preview is just the block rendered with a sample data.
+The block preview is just the block rendered with sample data.
 And you'll just need to set the parameter `preview` as an array of that sample data.

-For example, if you have a "Team Member" block (as above) which has 3 fields: image, title and description, you can set the `preview` parameter as follows:
+For example, if you have a "Team Member" block (as above) which has 3 fields: image, title, and description, you can set the `preview` parameter as follows:

 ```php
 'preview' => [